lionking0105/Facility-Management-System/README.md

 # Facility Management System

-The Facility Management System is a comprehensive management solution developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
+The Facility Management System is a comprehensive management solution developed using the PERN (Postgresql, Express.js, React, Node.js) stack.
 It allows users to book time slots in facilities and provides role-based access control for various functionalities.
 This tool is a modified version of the one which was created as a project for DRDO Cabs during an internship.
 With four distinct roles, users can manage bookings, approvals, cancellations, and generate reports based on their permissions and responsibilities.

 ## Table of Contents